 This course will extend and expand on material from Ethics in Clinical Practice I. We will review the American Psychoanalytic Association's code of ethics, and aspects of the codes of the multiple professions that can lead to psychoanalytic training.
 Topics to be covered in detail include: (1) boundary violations vs crossings, in adult and child analysis, and how they are handled in ethics committee complaints and at NYPSI; (2) confidentiality and its limits, including the legal aspects of reporting; (3) the difference between a technical and an ethical dilemma; (4) the ethical problems involved in working outside one's direct area of competence; (5) the impaired clinician and the Psychoanalyst Assistance Committee at NYPSI; (6) ethical dilemmas that derive from systemic problems in our world impinging on both patient and analyst.
 Students will be assigned reading for discussion and will also be expected to discuss their own clinical experience as it relates to these subjects and others of interest to the group.
 Third and Fourth Year students combined.
-Mondays, 8:30 - 10:00 P.M.; 6 sessions; February 8 - March 22, 2021 413.
-PSYCHOANALYTIC APPROACHES TOWARD RACIAL AND OTHER DIVERSITIES TBD This course aims to address issues of racial, ethnic and other diversities in the psychoanalytic situation, approaching them from a perspective emphasizing the analyst's curiosity, receptive listening and self-reflectiveness (and the cultivation of these qualities in the analysand).
+Mondays, 8:35 - 10:00 P.M.; 3 sessions; March 6 - March 20, 2023 413.
+PSYCHOANALYTIC APPROACHES TOWARD Anton Hart, Ph.D.
+RACIAL AND OTHER DIVERSITIES This course aims to address issues of racial, ethnic and other diversities in the psychoanalytic situation, approaching them from a perspective emphasizing the analyst's curiosity, receptive listening and self-reflectiveness (and the cultivation of these qualities in the analysand).
 The course will examine the central roles of inquiry and openness, and also their obstacles, in considering how emergent differences between self and other may be psychoanalytically explored, engaged and, sometimes, transcended.
-This course will not be given in 2020 - 2021.
+Third and Fourth Year students combined.
+This course will not be given in 2022-2023.
+414. UTILIZING MULTIPLE MODELS IN THE CLINICAL SITUATION Lisa Deutscher, M.D.